samuelintheforest/stbimage-ruby/README.md

 # Credit

 Credit to Vaiorabbit who made the bindings of opengl into ruby!
-The wrapper is based on his glfw wrapper.  :D
+This wrapper is based on his glfw wrapper.  :D